Dudleya

-Dudleya is a relatively obscure genus, in comparison to other, more widely-cultivated succulents; converging interests, by succulent collectors, native plant enthusiasts and gardeners alike, have led to the wider cultivation of many species as ornamental plants.
+Dudleya is a relatively obscure genus, in comparison to other, more widely cultivated succulents; converging interests, by succulent collectors, native plant enthusiasts and gardeners alike, have led to the wider cultivation of many species as ornamental plants.
 In the wild, many species of Dudleya are vulnerable, as land development and poachers often threaten particularly niche populations of plants.
 Poached plants are often shipped to East Asia, especially South Korea, where hybridisation and cultivation of succulents is very popular.
 Conservationists, nurseries and governments combat Dudleya poaching through propagation programs and protection laws.

 Description

 Characteristics and subgenera

 This genus is the only taxon of the Sedeae tribe to have evolved sympodial branching.

 The genus is traditionally divided into three subgenera, two of which were formerly their own genera.
 The subgenera consist of Dudleya, Stylophyllum, and Hasseanthus.

 Epicuticular wax

-One of the most famous features of some Dudleya are their waxy coating.
+One of the most famous features of some Dudleya is their waxy coating.
 Numerous species have their foliage covered in an epicuticular wax, or farina.
 This waxy coating is usually white, chalky, and mealy, and is the namesake in many epithets, like chalk dudleya, powdery liveforever, and giant chalk dudleya.
 The wax on the giant chalk dudleya is a surface with some of the highest ultraviolet reflectivity ever discovered in plants.
 When exposed to water, the wax may coat drops on leaves, preventing their evaporation.
 The farina is mostly composed of pentacyclic triterpenoids.

 Other members, such as D. viscida and D. anomala, have a clear, sticky layer on their foliage.
 This adhesive layer ultimately helps the plant protect its leaves from the sun, much like ones with "white" wax.
 It accomplishes this solar protection by allowing dust to adhere to the sticky layer on the leaves, which coats the foliage with dust and debris, blocking solar radiation.